 The CT River Gateway Commission, from its founding in 1973, has been professionally and technically supported by regional planning agencies.

-J. H. Torrance Downes, Deputy Director and Principal Planner of the Lower Connecticut River Valley Council of Governments (RiverCOG), has served as staff for the Commission since 2004.
+Susie Beckman, Regional Planner at the Lower Connecticut River Valley Council of Governments (RiverCOG), began serving as staff to the Gateway Commission in 2023.